LevanceWam/HTMLCourse2/Typography/README.md

 - Best practices for text size and spacing
 - Formatting text

-All of these are **super important** because 90% of the information on the web is text and we want to make sue the the text is easy to read on various screen sizes.
+All of these are **super important** because 90% of the information on the web is text and we want to make sure the the text is easy to read on various screen sizes.